 When boat operators don’t pay attention, they put everyone at risk.
 Boat operators have as many things to distract them as vehicle drivers, if not more.

-In a small space, like a human-made lake, boaters have to mind their boat.
-They also have to be on the lookout for other boats.
+In a small space, like a human-made lake, boaters have to mind their vessel.
+They also have to be on the lookout for others on the water.

 There are natural factors to consider, as well, such as the weather.
 The water can be unpredictable, changing based on the wind or storms.
 Boat operators must remain vigilant the whole time they are on the water.

-Even a moment of inattention could cause an accident.
+Even a moment of inattention could cause a Florida boat accident.

 Boating Under the Influence

 As boating is a leisurely activity, boaters are less likely to take it as seriously as driving.

 As noted above, boating under the influence of alcohol accounts for the most fatal boating accident injuries.
 Boating under the influence is not only unsafe, it is also unlawful.
 In Florida, the legal blood alcohol limit for boaters over 21 years of age is 0.08 percent.
 The same legal limit applies to driving of a vehicle.

 On the water, ingesting alcohol can be even more unsafe than on land.
 Boating requires clear decision-making and reflexes.
 Boaters under the influence may be more likely to make poor decisions.
 Alcohol affects all the body’s major systems, like eyesight and coordination.